JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 ### Building executables

-For building executable JavaScript artifacts through webpack, the Kotlin/JS plugin contains the `browserDevelopmentWebpack` and `browserProductionWebpack` Gradle tasks.
+For building executable JavaScript artifacts through webpack, the Kotlin Multiplatform Gradle plugin contains the `browserDevelopmentWebpack` and `browserProductionWebpack` Gradle tasks.

 * `browserDevelopmentWebpack` creates development artifacts, which are larger in size, but take little time to create.